- Online Training

 Read the University’s and Athletic Department’s mission, vision and core principles.
 Know where the administrators have been before, what colleges they attended, degrees they have completed and what boards they serve on.
 Research the head coach’s philosophies, assistant coaches’ backgrounds and the support staff who keep things glued together behind the scenes.
 Find out the names of the facility maintenance crew and equipment staff and offer to buy them breakfast or lunch.

-Doing this groundwork is not required in the job description.
-However, these are the pursuits of someone that will integrate themselves into the cultural fabric of their organization.
+Doing this groundwork is not required in the job description, but it's something strength coaches should do behind the scenes.
+These are the pursuits of someone that will integrate themselves into the cultural fabric of their organization.
 Once you are embedded, you are bound to being a leader of the organization’s culture.

 Next, studying the rosters of all the athletes you will be directly involved with is certain to bring credibility and rapport to your relationship with them as their strength coach.
 But also consider getting to know the athletes you will be indirectly involved with as well.
 An easy way to familiarize yourself with this information is to create icons of the roster web pages to your phone or tablet; visit the webpages to study the athletes often.
 Try to hop on social media outlets and go back a full calendar year to see what you can discover.
 Learn the fight song by saving the words as your screensaver and sing it on your commute to and from work.